Zorich Family Foundation

 • Focus on building relationships through Houston Methodist, EnCap Investments connections, or shared board members

-• The foundation has substantial and growing assets, suggesting potential for increased giving
+• The foundation has substantial assets, suggesting capacity for significant grants

 • Family members are individually philanthropic beyond the foundation, indicating genuine commitment to charitable causes

-• Texas-based Christian organizations in education, healthcare, and social services align best with funding priorities
+• Texas-based Christian organisations in education, healthcare, and social services align best with funding priorities

 • Consider connecting through the Houston philanthropic community where the Zorichs are active